 For further information, please contact: Brian Johnson (in Regina) at 306-536-1211 or email@example.com Triant Steuart (in Saskatoon) at 306-380-9371 or firstname.lastname@example.org

-During this time (and since 1980 as I taught at the regional Junior Music College in Bad Königshofen) I have been very fortunate to be able to organise, mostly through my La Tromba Music Productions firm, several Student Competitions, many International-level Master Classes and diverse Music Courses.
+During this time (and since 1980 when I taught at the regional Junior Music College in Bad Königshofen) I have been very fortunate to be able to organise, mostly through my La Tromba Music Productions firm, several Student Competitions, many International-level Master Classes and diverse Music Courses.
 These were often in coordination with the European Brass Academy, the European Trumpet Guild and/or the International Trumpet Guild.
-I have as well been to be able to invite many fine International Artists from throughout the world to lecturer and help many of my students and those of my colleagues to perform in Concerts and as well do recordings both here in Germany and throughout Europe.
+I have as well been to be able to invite many fine International Performing Artists from throughout the world to lecturer and help many of my students and those of my colleagues to perform in Concerts and as well do diverse recordings both here in Germany and throughout Europe.

 With 3 high-level Professional Concerts and 2 Clinics featuring truly International Stars such as the great "Sir Ack" van Rooyen (Lyrical- Flügelhorn) from Den Haag, Holland and the young "Shooting Star" Benny Brown (Big-Band "Lead" and Modern-Jazz Trumpet) from Edinburgh, Scottland/Hamburg, Germany, this Festival was a huge success.
 Many of those who attended reported to me personally that they enjoyed the very fine music and that they already look forward to our next Jazz Festival concerts!